 Image source: Campaign Live

-Fast forward a year, and the clever co-branding strategy proved a key stage in what would be a longer term merger strategy, culminating in the two brands forming EE; a new brand launched around 4G technology with an enormous amount of marketing effort and fronted by Hollywood superstar, Kevin Bacon.)
+A year on, and the clever merger branding strategy proved a key stage in what would be a longer-term rebrand launch strategy, culminating in the two brands forming EE (a new brand launched around 4G technology with an enormous amount of marketing effort and fronted by Hollywood superstar, Kevin Bacon.)

 In any instance of brand worlds merging, building and maintaining this new brand is a continuous and long-term process that goes beyond a logo refresh or new brand slogan.

 Effective internal employee buy-in starts by giving your employees the resources they need to correctly implement the new branding elements involved in rebranding a company.